haberdashPI/Weber.jl/README.md

 visual stimuli one would desire as well.
 It is named after Ernst Weber.
 Weber runs on Windows and Mac OS X, and supports keyboard input or Cedrus response-pad input.

-It should be very easy to port this to linux, I just don't have linux currently installed to test for proper installation of SDL2, and so I haven't gotten around to this.

 # Installation